King County Council: Councilmembers

-Claudia Balducci was elected as the Council Chair in the first meeting of 2020 and will serve the one-year term alongside Vice Chairs Reagan Dunn and Joe McDermott.

 Meetings

-The County Council meets weekly at 10:30 a.m. on Wednesdays.
-Meetings are held in the County Council chambers, Room 1001, on the tenth floor of the King County Courthouse located at 516 Third Avenue between James and Jefferson in downtown Seattle.
+The full county council meets weekly on Thursdays, except for the fifth Thursday in a month.
+Public comments are permitted at the fourth meeting of the month.
+Meetings are held in the County Council chambers, Room 1001, on the tenth floor of the King County Courthouse in Downtown Seattle.

 Structure

-Nine Councilmembers are elected by district to four-year terms.
+The nine members of the council are elected by their district to four-year terms in nonpartisan contests.
 Councilmembers in even numbered districts are up for election in 2023, while Councilmembers in odd districts are up for election in 2025.
 Prior to 2009, councilmembers were elected on a partisan basis, and had to declare their political party unless they filed as an Independent.
 An independent candidate had to receive at least 20 percent of the vote in the primary election to qualify for the general election ballot.
 This changed upon the passage of Charter Amendment 8 by voters in 2008, which made all elections for county offices nonpartisan.

 The Council uses its committee structure to consider the legislation before it.
 Ordinances and motions (policy statements) are assigned to a King County Council committee for consideration, and then are recommended to the full Council for action.
 Each year, the Council reorganizes and elects a Chair and Vice Chair.
 In addition, the Council decides yearly on its committee structure and makeup.
 Currently there are nine standing policy committees and three regional committees.
 Members of the Seattle City Council and representatives from suburban cities and local sewer districts are also members of the regional committees.
 In addition, all nine members of the Council meet as a Committee of the Whole to discuss broad-reaching legislation and issues.

 The King County Executive is not a member of the Council, and is a separately elected official.
 The Executive submits legislation to the Council for consideration.
 Each year in October, the Executive submits a proposed budget to the County Council for the operation of County government for the coming year.
 The Executive has veto power over ordinances passed by the Council.